 This recent SEC enforcement action against The Dow Chemical Company for its perquisites disclosure serves as a reminder to all public companies to ensure that employees responsible for executive compensation disclosures in the proxy statement are adequately trained on the proper SEC standard for perquisites disclosure.
 In particular, the SEC’s order stated, “Dow did not adequately train employees in key roles, including those tasked with drafting the CD&A section of the proxy statement and compiling the executive compensation tables, to ensure that the proper standard was applied for perquisites disclosure.”

 It is also worth noting that the SEC’s perquisite standard is not hardwired into the compensation rules, rather it is found in interpretive guidance, such as in the SEC’s 2006 adopting release.
 I suspect this omission from the rules themselves likely contributes to employees missing this nuance when performing a form check on the proxy statement.

 Even with the SEC’s interpretive guidance, significant grey areas remain.
 This further underscores the importance of proper training to ensure that those responsible for preparing the CD&A tables will pick up on this issue and bring it to the attention of the company’s securities lawyers for further analysis.

-For questions or additional information about how this enforcement action affects you or your disclosures, contact Jay Knight or other Bass, Berry & Sims relationship attorney.
+If you have any questions regarding any of the topics covered in this blog post, please feel free to contact a member of our Corporate & Securities practice group or, if applicable, contact your primary Bass, Berry & Sims relationship attorney.
 Bass, Berry & Sims is also available to assist with training on this issue, if desired.